{{ summaryHeading }}

 Formula amount planning from weight and age to daily range and bottle size

-Health note: This page gives an educational planning estimate for typical infant feeding.
-Premature babies, poor weight gain, special formulas, fortification, dehydration signs, vomiting, or any clinician-directed feeding plan should be handled with a pediatric professional.
+Health note: Formula amount estimates are educational planning guides for typical infant feeding.
+Premature babies, poor weight gain, dehydration signs, vomiting, special formulas, fortification, or any clinician-directed feeding plan should be handled with a pediatric professional.

 How to Use This Tool:

 2. Set Baby age from 0 to 52 completed weeks and enter Current weight in kg or lb.
-These two values drive the weight guide, age band, and bottle-size checks.
+These two values drive the weight guide, age benchmark, and bottle-size checks.

 3. Enter Formula feeds per day and Formula share.
-Count only feeds that include formula, especially for combo feeding.
+Count only feeds that include formula, and lower the share when formula is only part of total milk intake.

 4. Select the closest Solids stage.
-If solids are selected under about 6 months, the calculator keeps the warning visible instead of reducing the amount.
+If solids are selected under about 24 weeks, the estimate stays milk-based and the safety result flags the early-solids setting.

-5. Use Care context for premature, low-gain, special-formula, or medical feeding situations.
-Those settings do not create a medical plan; they keep caution text in Safety Checks.
+5. Set Care context for premature, low-gain, special-formula, or medical feeding situations.
+Those selections keep caution text visible instead of turning the result into a medical plan.

-6. Open Advanced when the bottle schedule matters.
-First bottle time, Longest night gap, Bottle reserve, Bottle rounding, and Daily upper guide affect schedule rows and practical bottle preparation.
+6. Open Advanced when the schedule or prepared bottle size matters.
+First bottle time, Longest night gap, Bottle reserve, Bottle rounding, and Daily upper guide affect the schedule rows and practical bottle target.

-7. If the form reports an input problem, fix age, weight, feed count, formula share, time format, or range limits before using Bottle Plan, Feeding Rhythm, or Daily Intake Map.
+7. If the form shows Check feeding inputs, fix the age, weight, feed count, formula share, time format, bottle reserve, rounding mark, or daily upper guide before using Bottle Plan, Feeding Rhythm, Safety Checks, or Daily Intake Map.

 Interpreting Results:

-The daily range is the main planning number.
-The per-feed range divides that daily amount across the entered formula feeds, while the prepared bottle target adds the selected reserve and rounds to a practical measuring mark.
+Formula per 24 hours is the main planning range.
+Per formula feed divides the same daily estimate across the entered number of formula feeds, while Prepared bottle target converts the midpoint to milliliters, adds the selected reserve, and rounds to the chosen bottle mark.

 Baby formula result areas and interpretation cues

-Result area What it means Check before using it
+Result area What it means Check before relying on it

-Bottle Plan Shows formula per 24 hours, per formula feed, prepared bottle target, age benchmark, and weight-guide comparison.
-Confirm the entered weight is recent and the formula share matches the real day.
+Bottle Plan Shows daily formula, per-feed range, prepared bottle target, age benchmark, and weight-guide comparison.
+Confirm the weight is recent and the formula share matches the real mix of formula, breast milk, and solids.

-Feeding Rhythm Spreads the same estimate across a 24 hour schedule using the first bottle time and longest night gap.
-Use hunger cues and clinician guidance for newborn wake-ups, not the schedule alone.
+Feeding Rhythm Spreads the same estimate across a 24-hour schedule using the first bottle time and longest night gap.
+Use hunger cues and clinician guidance for newborn wake-ups; the schedule is not a sleep-training instruction.

-Safety Checks Flags cap limits, unusually large or small bottles, early solids, special care context, newborn gaps, and vitamin D discussion cues.
-Treat a caution row as a reason to verify, not as a diagnosis.
+Safety Checks Flags cap limits, unusually large or small bottles, early solids, special care context, newborn gaps, vitamin D discussion cues, leftovers, and mixing safety.
+Treat a caution as a reason to verify the feeding plan, not as a diagnosis.

-Daily Intake Map Compares the current daily estimate with the weight guide, age reference band, and upper-guide line.
-Use it for context; growth trend and wet diapers matter more than one calculated day.
+Daily Intake Map Compares the current plan with the weight guide, age pattern, and selected upper guide.
+Use it for context.
+Growth trend, wet diapers, illness signs, and feeding behavior matter more than one calculated day.

-A number inside the range does not prove the baby is feeding well, and a number outside the range does not automatically mean overfeeding or underfeeding.
-Recheck bottle preparation, weight, formula share, and growth cues before changing a feeding plan.
+A result inside the range does not prove feeding is adequate, and a result outside the range does not automatically mean overfeeding or underfeeding.
+Recheck bottle preparation, weight entry, formula share, and Safety Checks before changing a baby's routine.

 Technical Details: